 The weather was not the best and although there was some pretty wetlands views 15km of this become a little bit repetitive if I am honest.

 There are several places along the walk where the tracks have been left in tact (or possibly relayed for aesthetic reasons but no judgements!)

-The remains of an old railway station?
+The remains of an old railway station along the way?

 Definately the highlight of the walk.
 I do love creepy abandoned train tunnels! (see my page on the Boxvale walk) The tunnel is about 1km from the Adamstown starting point of the walk.
-So if your a little more Time poor you could easily take a short walk just to see it.
+So if your a little more time poor you could easily take a short walk just to see it.